-- Sale of the system and disposables to distributors and/or to end users. - Loan/Lease the system under an end user commitment to purchase a minimum number of disposables per month.
+- Sale of the system and disposables to distributors and/or to end users. - Placement of our systems under an end user commitment to purchase a minimum number of disposable probes per month and an annual service fee charged for use of systems.

-In both models, although we may lease/sell a fixed number of systems over a period of time, the sales of the disposables are tied to the number of procedures conducted (similar to the razor/razor-blade model), and therefore, we expect to sell an increasing number of disposables as the number of procedures increases.
+In our models, although we may sell a fixed number of systems over a period of time, the sales of the disposables are tied to the number of procedures conducted (similar to the razor/razor-blade model), and therefore, we expect to sell an increasing number of disposables as the number of procedures increases.

-In order to generate significant revenues, we believe that we need to achieve each of the following milestones: (i) FDA approval for commercialization of our products for treatment of malignant tumors in breast, (ii) recommendations for the use of our products in guidelines of medical associations, such as the ASBrS, and (iii) the need to obtain category I CPT code and coverage for our products.
+In order to generate significant revenues, we believe that we need to achieve each of the following milestones: (i) FDA approval for commercialization of our products for treatment of malignant tumors in breast, (ii) recommendations for the use of our products in guidelines of medical associations, such as the ASBrS, Society of Interventional Radiology, or SIR, Society of Interventional Oncology, or SIO, and others, (iii) the need to obtain category I CPT code and coverage for our products, and (iv) negotiate reimbursement with government and private insurers and payers.
 We believe that reaching these milestones, while focusing on our business growth strategy, will help us achieve greater revenues.
 Our growth strategy includes the following actions: